takaekae/FoodWeb_E-Canteen_System-V.1.0.0/README.md

 👇 The link is provided below:  <br>
 <a href="https://github.com/UrLostBoy/Food-Web-Website"><b>FOOD WEB (WEBSITE)</b></a> <br>
 <hr>
-You follow me here on github.
+You can follow me here on github.

 <p align="right">(<a href="#top">back to top</a>)</p>